 Stuck at home with kids on New Year’s Eve?
 No problem!
 There’s plenty of fun options for celebrating New Year’s Eve with kids.

-I asked 10 fellow bloggers how they celebrate New Year’s Eve with their family.
+I asked 10 fellow bloggers how they celebrate New Year’s Eve with their family members.
 They had some fantastic ideas to share!

-So, here’s 10 Fun ways to celebrate New Year’s Eve with Kids!
+So, let’s dive in!
+Here’s 10 Fun ways to celebrate New Year’s Eve with Kids!

 1) Camp Out